toddledev/documentation/docs/18-guides/99-contribution/index.md

 After submitting your pull request, the Nordcraft team will review your contribution.
 They may suggest changes or improvements before merging your work into the main documentation.

+## Formatting

+We use Prettier to format the documentation as well as the proxy worker.

+To use Prettier locally:

+1. We suggest installing Prettier in your IDE and enabling formatting on save
+2. Make sure you've installed dependencies in either `docs/` or `proxy/`
+3. Run the following command in the terminal `bun prettier` to validate your changes
+4. Run `bun prettier:write` if you want to auto format all files

 ## Previewing documentation

 To preview documentation pages while you're working on them: